 - Being able to express a preference as to whether you wish to be buried or cremated

-If you die without a Will (or if your Will has been drafted incorrectly), you die “intestate” and the laws of intestacy apply which means your own wishes (whatever they may have been) and own personal circumstances are simply ignored.
+If you die without a valid Will, you die “intestate” and the laws of intestacy apply which mean your own wishes and own personal circumstances are simply ignored.
 These rules are very strict:

 - Married/Civil Partner and no children – everything will pass to your wife/husband/Civil Partner